-One of a flock of films from Sam Shepard…
+One from a flock of films from Sam Shepard…

 A wee post on the lovely Sam Shepard who starred as a dishy doctor (of sorts) in Baby Boom.

-So as I took a wee break from the blog, I was upset to learn that an actor I’d discussed recently had passed away.
-The film was The Notebook and the actor was Sam Shepard.
-His presence in this Nicolas Sparks written film had disturbed me – as had the role of James Garner – as I remembered him (and Garner) from more memorable parts such as Steel Magnolias (1989) and The Right Stuff (1983).
-And as my review of The Notebook indicated, this by the numbers romantic film was not my thing despite the presence of these much-loved actors (and Rachel McAdams).
-However looking back at Shepard’s career, there were many more Realweegiemidget friendly films watched and on the to watch pile.
-However my favourite of his movies was (and always will be) as Diane Keaton’s romantic love interest in Baby Boom (1987).
+As my review of The Notebook indicated, this by the numbers romantic film was not my thing despite the presence of these much-loved actors (and Rachel McAdams).
+However looking back at Shepard’s career, there were many more Realweegiemidget friendly films on the watched and on the to watch pile.
+However, my favourite of his movies was (and always will be) Diane Keaton’s romantic love interest in Baby Boom (1987).